-1.4.8 App Dependencies
+6.8 App Dependencies

-It is possible for apps to be dependent upon other apps.
+It is possible for apps to be dependant upon other apps.
 Some examples where this might be the case are:

 - A global app that defines constants for use in other apps - An app that provides a service for other modules, e.g. a TTS app